 I have a filter request but it doesn't fall into any of these categories - can I still create it?

-- Email our support team at email@example.com with more information and we will assist.
+- Reach out to our support team through the Terminus Support Portal with more information and we will assist.

 Do Global Filters affect Leads, Campaigns, Accounts, and Opportunities?